KyleMorley/sentinel_C/README.md

 # sentinel_C
-1st year/ entry level university pattern in C. Written using the vim editor, algorithm not considered important in this source code.
+1st year/ entry level university pattern written in C using the vim editor.
+Algorithm not considered important in this source code.

 ## Basic skills used